Solvay S.A.: The evolution of Solvay

 In April 2011, the firm agreed to the €3.4 billion acquisition of French-based chemicals company Rhodia which was completed in September 2011.

-Since January 2012, the new Solvay is listed on the NYSE Euronext in Paris and joined the CAC 40 index in September 2012.
+Since January 2012, the new Solvay has been listed on the NYSE Euronext in Paris and joined the CAC 40 index in September 2012.
 Solvay is historically listed on the NYSE Euronext in Brussels and part of BEL20 index.

-Following its integration with Rhodia, the Committee of Executive Members at Solvay reorganised its various business units into five segments – Consumer Chemicals, Advanced Materials, Performance Chemicals, Functional Polymers and Corporate & Business Services, effective from 2013.

 The company is a supporter of the Solvay Conferences that were started by Ernest Solvay in 1911.

 On December 3, 2015, Solvay launched a share issue sent to existing shareholders, completing funding for the $5.5 billion purchase of Cytec Industries Inc.

+Recent activities and markets

+On December 8, 2023, shareholders approved the plan to spin off Solvay into two independent, publicly listed companies: Solvay and Syensqo.
+Solvay retained its essential chemistry activities and employs 9,000 people and generates an annual turnover of €4.88 billion.The aim of the separation was to provide each company with the independence and flexibility to pursue distinct strategies.
+The traditional chemical activities, such as soda, hydrogen peroxide and adhesives, will continue under the Solvay name and will be led by Philippe Kehren.
+The other activities, such as plastics for electronics and rechargeable batteries, have been transferred to a new company called Syensqo (pronounced: science-co), with Ilham Kadri as chairman, who was previously Solvay's General Manager since 2019.

+Syensqo began its specialty chemicals activities with 13,200 employees and an annual turnover of €7.9 billion.
+On Monday, December 11, Syensqo shares were listed on the stock exchange and are included in the BEL 20 share index.

+In 2024, Solvay announced its plan to supply Europe with rare earth metals for permanent magnets used in EVs and wind turbines from its refurbished plant in France.